Routing Number: 282075028

 |24 - 35 Months||1.80%|

 1APY = Annual Percentage Yield.
 All certificates are federally insured by NCUA.
-11-Month Share Certificate: To qualify for 2.30% APY, you must have an active checking account.
+10-Month Share Certificate: To qualify for 2.68% APY, you must have an active checking account.
+25-Month Share Certificate: To qualify for 3.00% APY, you must have an active checking account.
 Active checking account is defined as having a direct deposit of $500.00 or greater to the checking account, or 10+ transactions per month in the respective checking.
 Refer to the rate schedule for full details.
 Offer and rates are subject to change without notice.
 Early withdrawal will result in decreased APY.
 Fees may reduce earnings.
 Early withdrawal penalties may apply. $1,000.00 minimum deposit to open a share certificate account.
 Membership with Arkansas Federal Credit Union is required for this offer.

 2APY = Annual Percentage Yield.
 All certificates are federally insured by NCUA.
 Refer to the fee schedule for full details.
 Offer and rates are subject to change without notice.
 Early withdrawal will result in decreased APY.
 Early withdrawal penalties may apply. $100,000 minimum deposit to open a jumbo share certificate account.

 Traditional Individual Retirement Account

 A tax-deferred retirement savings account funded with before-tax earnings, which means that you'll save money on your taxes as you fund the account during your working years, and then pay taxes, ideally at a lower tax rate, on the funds you withdraw after retirement.